cuernodegazpacho/legotrain/README.md

 that would work best for this project.
 Software used for these experiments can be found in directory _test_.

-The train control software uses color hue (H), saturation (S, and value (V, also known as intensity or brightness)) on the HSV color space to uniquely identify colors.
-Using the CIE (Commission Internationale de l'Eclairage) standard normalized HSV diagram ([See here](docs/Colorimetry.md)), I found a few colors that present adequate separation from each other:
+The train control software uses color hue (H), saturation (S), and value (V, also known as intensity or brightness)) on the HSV coordinate space to uniquely identify colors.
+Using the CIE (Commission Internationale de l'Eclairage) standard normalized HSV diagram (See [here](docs/Colorimetry.md) results from colorimetry analysis), I found a few colors that present adequate separation from each other:

 - Bright Red
 - Dark Green